 Seven Wings to Glory, Rodgers’ third novel, deals with racism and war and won an Honorable Mention for War & Military in the 2017 Foreword Indies Book of the Year Awards and was shortlisted for the 2017 Somerset Awards.
 Her second novel, Johnnie Come Lately, has garnered multiple awards, including the 2015 Gold Medal for literary fiction from Military Writers Society of America.
 The novel has been featured in Family Magazine, Stars & Stripes, Fort Worth Star-Telegram, Southern Writers Magazine, and on "The Author's Corner" on Public Radio.
 The audio edition is narrated by Grammy® Award-winning vocalist and Broadway actress Leslie Ellis.
 Thorndike Press, the leading large print publisher in the United States, released Johnnie Come Lately and Seven Wings to Glory in hardcover large print editions in early 2018.

 Rodgers is also the author of the award-winning novel, The Final Salute, featured in USA Today, The Associated Press, and Military Times.

 She and her husband, Tom, a retired USAF fighter pilot/commercial airline pilot, reside in a suburb of North Texas with their two rescue dogs, Denton and Jav.
-The mother of two grown sons, Thomas and J.P., she is working on her fourth novel.
+The mother of two grown sons, Thomas and J.P., she is working on her fourth novel set against the backdrop of the 2016 election.
 Her future work is represented by agent Diane Nine of Nine Speakers Inc.

 Sign up to hear from us about specials, sales, and events.